kiran-sumant/ObsidianKM/Academic/Academic notes/Assignment Corrections.md

 - **Clearly distinguish** between **similar elements** like ==FUT10 and FUT11==; explain their *specific roles and impacts*.
 - If little is known about the action of two similar elements like ==FUT10 and FUT11==, **explain why little is known;** ==research gap.==

+# Any/All Reports

+# Finding syntax/grammatical errors:
+- Use grammarly.
+- Starting sentence with simple case Use find function to locate start of every sentence easily.
+Search through to ensure no mistakes.
 ## **PLEASE DONT FORGET TO CHECK THAT ALL ASPECTS OF REFERENCE ARE PRESENT** 😭

 | Reference element     | Things to check for                                                               |